Expungements, Sealed Records, and Suspended Sentences

 Q: What do I need to be Deemed Rehabilitation?

 A: In order to be Deemed Rehabilitated, you need to review your criminal history reports (FBI or State Reports: see below).
 Additionally, it is useful to access your court records to make yourself aware of the exact date that all the conditions of your sentence were completed, whether they be fines, jail time, or probationary periods.
-In the case of driving offences such as a driving under the influence (DUI) or driving while intoxicated (DWI) conviction, this also includes any required alcohol evaluation, attendance at a Victim’s Impact Panel, or required Alcoholics Anonymous (AA) meetings.
 You also need to make sure that your conviction translates into a conviction in Canadian law that is not too severe.
-The best way to make sure you are truly deemed rehabilitated is to contact a law firm, and/or to receive a legal opinion letter for the border agents to prove your deemed rehabilitation.
+The best way to make sure you are truly Deemed Rehabilitated is to contact a law firm, and/or to receive a legal opinion letter for the border agents to prove your Deemed Rehabilitation.

 Return To Top